-This section explores the main factors landlords take into consideration when screening tenants:
+This section explores the main factors that come into consideration in tenant screening:

 In general, landlords are looking for tenants who will be able to pay rent consistently, who will treat their units with care, and who will be trouble-free neighbors.
 Every landlord has their own set of requirements for the tenants who live in their units, and go about collecting that information in a variety of ways.
 Landlords can use whatever screening criteria they desire, as long as they are applying these criteria in a non-discriminatory manner.
 If they ask a question of one type of renter, they must uniformly ask it of all renters who apply to live in their units in order to not be discriminatory.
 Any tenant that is denied tenancy from a screening report, or received an adverse action like an increased deposit or co-signer requirement, must be informed in writing the reason why.